Best Fly Rod for Steelhead – Top 10 of 2023

 Why we picked it:

 There is a lot of marketing going on when a new rod series is released praising it to be revolutionary.
-Most often that is not all true but in the cast of the nem fast-action SAGE R8 Core it is.
+Most often that is not all true but in the cast of the nem fast-action SAGE R8 Core (read our in-depth review here) it is.
 This rod’s got power!
 No matter what type of line you’re fishing it with, the Sage R8 delivers.
 Short and mid range is no problem at all but this rod really shines at long range as well – and with ease.

 The gold weight for a trout fly rod is a #5.
 If steelhead is your main target, you can consider going up to a #6 which offers a little more power and backbone if you hook into a big fish.
 The SAGE R8 Core is made in the USA in Burbank, Washington, and offers everything you’re looking for in a high-end fly rod including the very elegant rod tube and Sage guarantee.
 Yes, it’s got a big price tag, but this rod is worth it.